 We will build on the improved capacity across all our functions through an increase in headcount in 2021/22 of 59 people (budget increase in 2020/21: 109).
-We anticipate that this growth will take us much of the way towards meeting the expectations for ARGA's scope and remit.
+We anticipate that this growth will take us much of the way towards meeting the expectations for ARGA's scope and remit as set out in the Government's consultation.
 However, any need for additional growth through 2022 and beyond will be determined by the nature and timing of future legislative proposals which remain uncertain.